of U.S. Christian teens have not attended church in the past

 of churches in the U.S. do not use any type of assessment to measure their discipleship goals.4

-Insights is a library of micro-assessment tools to help youth leaders measure the effectiveness of their youth ministry and the spiritual health of their youth.
+Insights is a library of micro-survey tools to help youth leaders measure the effectiveness of their youth ministry and the spiritual health of their youth.

 Start by choosing a topic that you’d like to assess your church youth on.
 You may choose from a range of topics such as prayer, biblical beliefs, spiritual habits, faith in life, view of self, and more.